This article was last updated in June 2020.

-Albania has been my surprise destination of 2018.
+Albania was a surprise destination.
 Despite not knowing a lot about the country before my trip, as soon as I started to read all the interesting facts about Albania I got excited.

 This is one of the least visited countries in Europe and a gem waiting to be explored.
 It is affordable, it has good infrastructure and so many uniquely local places that cannot be found anywhere else.